‘Like a new planet’: Volcano draws visitors to Spanish isle

 Jonas Perez, founder of Isla Bonita Tours, predicted the volcanic eruption “won’t be as fresh in people’s memory” in a few years.

-“La Palma will no longer be as popular,” he said. — ETX Studio
+“La Palma will no longer be as popular,” he said. — AFP